tommyming/html-css-js/Notes/JavaScript/2 --- Array and Object.md

 ```

 ### The Difference Between Arrays and Objects
+- arrays
-- arrays use numbered indexes with [] bracket.
+1. use numbered indexes
+2. [] operator to access the elements
+3. [] to initialize
+- objects
-- objects use named indexes with {} bracket.
+1. use named indexes
+2. . operator to access the elements
+3. {} to initialize
 ```
 Arrays are a special kind of objects, with numbered indexes.
 ```